 4. Enjoy the rest of the year. pic.twitter.com/HlwFP8xQrp

 — Jessica Greene (@JessGreeneMktg) January 8, 2019

 But it is better for users if you keep your paragraphs at a reasonable length.
 My general rule of thumb is usually to keep paragraphs no more than 4-5 lines long (as displayed on your published post).
 And with practice, you can figure out exactly how long that means your paragraphs should be in your word processor, too.

 4. Add Internal Links

-Linking to pieces of content you’ve written from other pieces of content you’ve written leads to three big SEO benefits:
+Linking to pieces of content you’ve written from other pieces of content you’ve written leads to two big SEO benefits: